ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 ### prompt-text (optional)

-Adds a prompt on top of the component, useful for writing the question to a quiz or poll.
-Also used to write a prompt to the results component before the category title (highly encouraged).
+Adds a prompt to the top of the component.
+Use `prompt-text` to write the poll/quiz question and clarify results in the `amp-story-interactive-result` element.

 ### prompt-size (optional for binary-poll, poll, quiz)